Actifio/WindowsGenericBatFile/readme.md

 # Installing the Script

-Once the script is customized and named corrctly place it in the following location:
+Once the script is customized and named correctly place it in the following location:
 ```
 c:\Program Files\Actifio\Scripts
 ```